mlomboglia/my-hooks-tube/README.md

 # 1 About
 This repository is based on the tutorial series provided by [productioncoder.com].
-It has then been updated to use only functional components with React Hooks.
+It has then been updated to:
+* Use only functional components with React Hooks.
-The gapi approach has also been changed for a http axios approach.
+* The gapi approach has also been changed for a http axios approach.
-React saga has been removed for a simpler code.
+* React saga has been removed for a simpler code.

 <h3 align="center">Please help this repo with a ⭐️ if you find it useful! 😁</h3>